MISATOSUSUMI/UtauBridger/bin/readme_dlls.txt

 BY MISATO

-There is a Alpha Test of UTAU Reader Bridge on NewRenderModeB
+There is a Alpha Test of UTAU Reader Bridge on NewRenderMode

 First,Copy and Replace Files Into UTAU's Install Folder